Tamriel Rebuilt

 Tamriel Rebuilt is a third-party modification for The Elder Scrolls III: Morrowind, a 2002 role-playing video game published by Bethesda Softworks.
 Founded in 2001, the Tamriel Rebuilt project is a long-term collaborative effort by volunteer modders to expand the content of Morrowind to include wider settings consistent with the setting of the Elder Scrolls universe of Tamriel.
 Since foundation, the project has published ten releases for Morrowind, described as expansions, that allow the player to travel to and explore the mainland of the province of Morrowind, featuring new factions and quests.
 In 2006, Tamriel Rebuilt briefly launched a secondary project to recreate the province of Hammerfell in the succeeding Elder Scrolls game, The Elder Scrolls IV: Oblivion, although the project was cancelled in 2009.

 Tamriel Rebuilt has formally released ten expansions for Morrowind for download and one for Oblivion.
-Tamriel Rebuilt has been praised for the scope and detail of the project, the faithfulness of its additions to the source material of the original game, and observed that their content has since eclipsed the size and features of the original game.
+The project has been praised for its scope, detail and faithfulness of its additions, with critics observing that the content has since eclipsed the size and features of the original game.